Video on development of 12-18 months

 Scene: Baby Alvin imitates Ah Shan, picking up a toy and putting it into a toy rice cooker.

-Yau Yau: Hope they get it quickly.
+Yau: Hope they pick it up fast.

 Scene: Ah Kin is carrying Yau Yau, Ah Ying is pushing a stroller, Ah Kay and Ah Kam are pushing another stroller, going to the park together.
 They meet Ah Shan, Ah On and baby Alvin at a pavilion.